 Some employers have a zero tolerance policy for arrests or convictions.
 This means that even if loss of primary transportation doesn’t result in loss of employment, pleading guilty very well could.
 For someone facing fines, fees, and the costs of an Interlock system as well as alcohol education courses, the loss of a job could be devastating.
 Worse still, future employers may frown on the charges or conviction, making it much harder for someone who has been convicted of a DWI to find a decent job in the future, even after all the court hassle is well behind them.

 Attorneys will do everything in their power to protect you, your future, and your rights.
 They will intervene to prevent law enforcement from coercing a confession or trying to use evidence that was obtained inappropriately in order to convict you of the alleged DWI offense.
-An attorney with the right experience, like the team at Lukach Law, knows what options are available to DWI defendants, how law enforcement may have bent rules, and how to use any improprieties in their clients’ favor.
+An attorney with the right experience, like the team at the Law Offices Of Stephen Lukach III, knows what options are available to DWI defendants, how law enforcement may have bent rules, and how to use any improprieties in their clients’ favor.
 From having a poorly administered sobriety or breathalyzer test thrown out to requesting that the court dismiss charges because of how the stop was performed, an attorney can use the system in a manner than can decrease the potential for life-altering consequences.